mongodb/docs/source/includes/api/list-tables/restore-job-response-documents.rst

    * - masterKeyUUID
      - string
-     - The :abbr:`KMIP (Key Management Interoperability Protocol)` :doc:`master key ID </tutorial/encrypt-snapshots>` used to
+     - :abbr:`KMIP (Key Management Interoperability Protocol)`
+       :doc:`master key ID </tutorial/encrypt-snapshots>` used to
        encrypt the :term:`snapshot` data.

-This field is present only if ``encryptionEnabled`` is true for the snapshot.
+       Only present only if ``"encryptionEnabled" : true``.

    * - pointInTime
      - boolean
-     - Indicates that the job for a :abbr:`PIT (point-in-time)` restore.
+     - Flag indicating that the job for a :abbr:`PIT (point-in-time)` restore.

    * - snapshotId
      - string
-     - ID of the :term:`snapshot` to restore.
+     - Unique identifier of the :term:`snapshot` to restore.

    * - statusName
      - string
      - Current status of the job.
-Value may be one of the following:
+Accepted values are:

        - ``FINISHED``
        - ``IN_PROGRESS``